Tanks in World War II: Soviet Union

 The Soviet Union started and ended the war with more tanks than the rest of the world combined (18,000–22,000).
-At the start of World War II the most common tank in Soviet service was the T-26 (derived from the Vickers 6-ton), lightly armoured and armed with a 45 mm gun capable of penetrating most German tanks at normal combat ranges.
+At the start of World War II the most common tank in Soviet service was the T-26 (derived from the Vickers 6-ton), lightly armoured and armed with a 45 mm anti-tank gun M1932 (19-K) gun capable of penetrating most German tanks at normal combat ranges.
 Few had radios.
 The design was mechanically sound although incapable of further development.
 The BT tank series, based on the Christie suspension system, were usually armed with the same 45 mm gun and were the most mobile tanks in the world at the time.
 Close-support versions of both tanks existed, armed with 76.2 mm howitzers.
 However, the BT was at the end of its design life.
 The Red Army also fielded thousands of light reconnaissance tanks such as the amphibious T-37 and T-38 tanks.
 These had limited combat value; although highly mobile, they were armed only with 7.62 mm machine guns and had very thin armour.
 The Red Army also had about 400 T-28 medium, multi-turreted tanks, which were in most respects equal to the German Panzer IV.
 Again, though, this design dated from 1931 and was obsolete.

 The Soviet Union ended the 1930s with a huge fleet of tanks almost completely derived from foreign designs, but before 1941 developed some of the most important trend-setting tanks of the war.
 The problem the Soviet tank force faced in 1941 was not primarily the technical quality of its vehicles, but the very poor state of maintenance, the appalling lack of readiness, and the poor command situation brought on by the purges of the officer class.
 By 1940, the Red Army had adopted an advanced combat doctrine that its command structure and tank force simply could not execute.